 - an ambitious survey of local authority practice.

-- the policies, practice and activities in key early years service areas, eg, take-up of funded two-year-old education; speech, language and communication provision; Healthy Child Programme (HCP) and health review at 2
+- the policies, practice and activities in key early-years service areas, eg, take-up of funded two-year-old education; speech, language and communication provision; Healthy Child Programme (HCP) and health review at 2

 - local authority representatives’ views about the practices, policies and contextual factors that make the biggest difference to children’s outcomes.

-During the pilot phase, we’ll develop the interview framework through close collaboration with a small number of local authorities and experts to identify the most important areas to explore.
+During the pilot phase, we developed the interview framework through close collaboration with a small number of local authorities and experts to identify the most important areas to explore.
+We then worked with approximately 30 local authorities to test the interview framework and develop an initial dataset.

 Nesta will use this work to identify promising opportunities for innovation projects within our fairer start mission and to share with LAs in England to support work to improve outcomes for children and families.

-Nesta has appointed ACER to conduct the fieldwork for the survey phase.
-ACER will be interviewing and surveying approximately 30 English local authorities in September and October to develop a detailed understanding of current service delivery and practice.
+Nesta appointed the Australian Council for Educational Research (ACER) to conduct the fieldwork for the survey phase.
+ACER interviewed and surveyed approximately 30 English local authorities in September and October to develop a detailed understanding of current service delivery and practice.
 ACER has extensive experience of working on research projects linked to research and children, including working with national governments, local authorities and practitioners.
 It has recently worked on education projects in Scotland and Wales and has worked with schools and universities across the UK.
-It brings expertise in both qualitative and quantitative methods to the Mapping Early Years Practice project.
+It brings expertise in both qualitative and quantitative methods to this project.